The CYJ Camper Promise

 - Join the Fun!
 Jump in and try everything — sports, arts, songs, and silly games!
 Even if it’s new or feels different, give it a shot.

 - Be a Good Friend.
 Include everyone, be kind, and cheer others on.
+Invite others to join your fun.
 Camp feels best when we lift each other up and make sure no one feels left out.

-- Stay with your group and let a counselor know if you need to go somewhere (bathroom, nurse, etc.).
+- Stay with your group.
+Always let a counselor know if you need to go somewhere (bathroom, nurse, etc.).

 - Listen to Your Counselors.
 They’re here to keep you safe and make sure everyone has fun.
 If they ask you to do something, follow directions right away — even if it’s not your favorite thing.